chad-syntax/agentsmith/sdk/README.md

 - [ ] Add `fetchStrategy` option to force fetching from fs or db
 - [ ] Add background check for latest prompts in db and hold in memory
 - [ ] Add memoization for prompts to reduce calls to fs/db
-- [ ] Reduce request blocking by enqueing log saving requests
+- [ ] Reduce request blocking by enqueing log saving requests (background queue)
 - [ ] Improved Error handling and logging
 - [ ] Support streaming
 - [ ] Support Tool Calling